catbee-technologies/catbee-docs/docs/@ng-catbee/jwt/installation.md

 ## Zero Configuration

 This library works out of the box with zero configuration.
-Simply inject the `JwtService` and start using it.
+Simply inject the `CatbeeJwtService` and start using it.

 ### Standalone Apps (Angular 17+)